 Scholarly Commons Citation

 Cashin, Sheryll, "Shall We Overcome?
 "Post-Racialism" and Inclusion in the 21st Century" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1694.
+1694.